-Student Name Date STEP 1 On a separat Student's statement of the complaint e page, please supply the information ocumentation. ribe the incident leading to the compla ed unfairly.
-Include dates, times, and o int, specifying why you believe you have been ther specifics.
-2. Desc ribe the remedy or remedies you are s eeking.
-3. List a all direct witnesses to the incident lead ling to the complaint.
-Student's sig nature Date delivered to educator Section B: Educator's review and recommend ations Educator's si ignature Date delivered to student epts cts for the following reasons: gnature Date delivered to Phillips Dean STEP 2 Section D: Recommendations of the Dean Dean's signa ture Date Section E: Acce Reje Student accepts or rejects the Dead epts cts for the following reasons: n recommendations Student's signature Date delivered to Phillips Dean
+Student Name Date STEP 1 Section A: Student's statement of the complaint On a separate page, please supply the information reques supporting documentation. ted below.
+Attach any available Describe the incident leading to the complaint, spo treated unfairly.
+Include dates, times, and other sp 2.
+Describe the remedy or remedies you are seeking 3.
+List all direct witnesses to the incident leading to the complaint.
+Student's signature Date delivered to Educator Section B: Educator's review and recommendations Educator's signature Date delivered to student Section C: Student accepts or rejects Educator's rec Accepts Rejects for the following reasons: Student's signature Date delivered to Phillips Dean STEP 2 Section D: Recommendations of the Dean Dean's signature Date Section E: Student accepts or rejects the Dean recor Accepts Rejects for the following reasons: nmendations